npgretz/SIP/INSTALL.md

     . ~/.bashrc

+(You should only run this once, since its job is to add a few lines to your startup scripts that will run every time you open a terminal.
+Running it more than once *might* break things, but it's probably harmless.)

 And you're done!

 As long as you don't modify any of the files in the SIP directory, in the event